 2. (6-7) Moses reacts to the request of the tribes of Reuben and Gad.

 And Moses said to the children of Gad and to the children of Reuben: “Shall your brethren go to war while you sit here?
-Now why will you discourage the heart of the children of Israel from going over into the land which the Lord has given them?
+Now why will you discourage the heart of the children of Israel from going over into the land which the LORD has given them?

 3. (8-15) Moses fears they are following in the footsteps of the previous generation of unbelief, the generation which perished in the wilderness.

-“Thus your fathers did when I sent them away from Kadesh Barnea to see the land.
-For when they went up to the Valley of Eshcol and saw the land, they discouraged the heart of the children of Israel, so that they did not go into the land which the Lord had given them.
-So the Lord’s anger was aroused on that day, and He swore an oath, saying, ‘Surely none of the men who came up from Egypt, from twenty years old and above, shall see the land of which I swore to Abraham, Isaac, and Jacob, because they have not wholly followed Me, except Caleb the son of Jephunneh, the Kenizzite, and Joshua the son of Nun, for they have wholly followed the Lord.’
-So the Lord’s anger was aroused against Israel, and He made them wander in the wilderness forty years, until all the generation that had done evil in the sight of the Lord was gone.
+Thus your fathers did when I sent them away from Kadesh Barnea to see the land.
+For when they went up to the Valley of Eshcol and saw the land, they discouraged the heart of the children of Israel, so that they did not go into the land which the LORD had given them.
+So the LORD’s anger was aroused on that day, and He swore an oath, saying, ‘Surely none of the men who came up from Egypt, from twenty years old and above, shall see the land of which I swore to Abraham, Isaac, and Jacob, because they have not wholly followed Me, except Caleb the son of Jephunneh, the Kenizzite, and Joshua the son of Nun, for they have wholly followed the LORD.’
+So the LORD’s anger was aroused against Israel, and He made them wander in the wilderness forty years, until all the generation that had done evil in the sight of the LORD was gone.
 And look!
-You have risen in your father’s place, a brood of sinful men, to increase still more the fierce anger of the Lord against Israel.
+You have risen in your father’s place, a brood of sinful men, to increase still more the fierce anger of the LORD against Israel.
 For if you turn away from following Him, He will once again leave them in the wilderness, and you will destroy all these people.”

 i.
-What made Joshua and Caleb different was that they wholly followed the Lord.
+What made Joshua and Caleb different was that they wholly followed the LORD.
 They did not bend to the discouraging report of the ten unfaithful spies.

-c.
-If you turn away from following Him, He will once again leave them in the wilderness: Perhaps this generation figured they had a free ticket to the Promised Land, no matter what, because the “dues” had already been paid by the generation of unbelief.
-No way!
-They can perish just like the previous generation if they walk in the same unbelief!

 d.
+If you turn away from following Him, He will once again leave them in the wilderness: Perhaps this generation supposed that they had a guaranteed passage to inherit Canaan, thinking that the price had already been paid by the generation of unbelief.
+This was not true.
+If they failed to press in by faith, God would once again leave them in the wilderness.

+e.
 You will destroy all these people: It was as if Moses said, “Your discouragement of the nation would mean that you have destroyed them, just as the ten unfaithful spies destroyed the previous generation.”